H3ct0r55/NowListening/README.md

 * `MontserratThin.woff`
 * `MontserratThin.woff2`

+#### Step One

-Firstly, starting with `setup.js`.
+Starting with `setup.js`.
 When opening the file you will see that it is very short and well commented, everything should be straight forward, but here is a reiteration in more detail of the comments present in the file.
 All that the file does is declare some variable that are then processed by `handle.js`.

 * `var albumTitle = '';` is where you will put (inside of the quotation marks) the title of the album that you are displaying on the site.
 * `var albumArtist = '';` is where you will put (inside of the quotation marks) the artist of the album that you are displaying on the site.